BananaAcid/ai-operator/README.md

 **Note:**

 These env variables can be set at the user's home folder in `.baioenvrc` and will be loaded in the beginning.
+If set in `.bashenvrc`, they will overwrite any envs set in the user profile or those set before start.

+To open the `.bashenvrc` in an editor you can use `baio --open env`

+Or Manually:

 bash:
 ```bash